 - Set up a centralized family charging station for all your devices outside of kids’ bedrooms.

-It’s well known that many children tend to stay awake with their devices, sometime quite late into the night.
+It’s well known that many children tend to stay awake with their devices, sometimes quite late into the night.
 Schedule a weekday and weekend home communication curfew, and charge all devices outside of kids’ bedrooms.

 - Schedule family device-free activities — things for all family members to do together — when the devices are put away.